Der Hersteller von Faseroptischer Temperatursensor, Temperaturüberwachungssystem, Professional OEM/ODM Fabrik, Großhändler, Lieferant.individuell.

 4.1 SF6 Circuit Breakers

 SF6-Leistungsschalter are the dominant technology for interrupting high-voltage AC circuits at voltage levels from 72.5 kV zu 1,100 kV.
 Modern designs include single-pressure puffer-type breakers and self-blast (thermal-assist) Unterbrecher.
 These units can interrupt short-circuit currents of 40–80 kA with operating times under 3 Zyklen (50 ms at 60 Hz).
-Dead-tank SF6 breakers und live-tank SF6 breakers are the two principal configurations, each suited to different substation designs and seismic requirements.
+Dead-tank SF6 breakers Und live-tank SF6 breakers are the two principal configurations, each suited to different substation designs and seismic requirements.

 4.2 Gasisolierte Schaltanlage (GIS)

-4.3 Gas-Insulated Transformers (GIT)
+4.3 Gasisolierte Transformatoren (GIT)

-Gas-insulated transformers Verwenden Sie SF6 als Isolier- und Kühlmedium anstelle von herkömmlichem mineralisches Transformatorenöl.
+Gasisolierte Transformatoren Verwenden Sie SF6 als Isolier- und Kühlmedium anstelle von herkömmlichem mineralisches Transformatorenöl.
 Denn SF6 ist nicht brennbar, Diese Transformatoren sind ideal für feuerempfindliche Installationen wie unterirdische Umspannwerke, Gebäude, Tunnel, und Offshore-Plattformen.
 SF6-gasisolierte Transformatoren sind in der Regel in Bewertungen bis ca. erhältlich 300 MVA und 170 kV, obwohl einige Hersteller höhere Bewertungen anbieten.

 4.4 Gasisolierte Übertragungsleitungen (GIL)